2 Motor System With Low Suction

 I have a 19 year old Beam central vac unit with motor 189D.
 The unit has excellent suction but no outlet has any suction.
 Plug hose into outlet, vac unit starts but virtually no suction at any of the 5 outlets.
 Unit seems fine with lots of suction.
 The self cleaning filter and canister are clean.
 Is it a clogged line?

 It's a possibility that you may have a clog somewhere in the line.
 To flush out a possible clog, please complete the following procedure.
-Plug in your hose to the inlet nearest your central vacuum cannister.
+Plug in your hose to the inlet nearest your central vacuum canister.
 Place your hand over the end of the hose for a few moments to build up pressure behind your hand, and then release your hand.
 Repeat this process for roughly 10 minutes.
 Once this is completed, repeat the process at the next inlet in your home.
 Continue this process until all the inlets have been completed.
 This should help remove any clogs that might be in your system.
-You can find more help on solution #3 on this page www.builtinvacuum.com/flowchrt.html
+You can find more help on Solution #3 on our Troubleshooting Guide.

 Unit Smells and Grinds